vrajanya/ClassicArcadeGameClone/README.md

 # Classic Arcade Game Clone Project

-Memory Game is a complete browser-based card matching game.
+Classic Arcade Game is a complete browser-based game built by using HTML Canvas & Object-Oriented JavaScript.You can access the live demo here https://vrajanya.github.io/ClassicArcadeGameClone/.

 ## Table of Contents